Gabon

 Central African CFA franc (XAF)

 Gabon's original inhabitants were the pygmy peoples.
 Beginning in the 14th century, Bantu migrants began settling in the area as well.
+The Kingdom of Orungu was established around 1700.
+The region was colonised by France in the late 19th century.
 Since its independence from France in 1960, Gabon has had three presidents.
 In the 1990s, it introduced a multi-party system and a democratic constitution that aimed for a more transparent electoral process and reformed some governmental institutions.
 Despite this, the Gabonese Democratic Party (PDG) remained the dominant party until its removal from the 2023 Gabonese coup d'état.

 The official language of Gabon is French, and Bantu ethnic groups constitute around 95% of the country's population.
-Christianity is the nation's predominant religion, practised by about 76% of the population.
-With petroleum and foreign private investment, it has the fourth highest HDI[9] (after Mauritius, Seychelles and South Africa) and the fifth highest GDP per capita (PPP) (after Seychelles, Mauritius, Equatorial Guinea and Botswana) of any African nation.
-Gabon's nominal GDP per capita is $10,149 in 2023 according to OPEC.[11]
+Christianity is the nation's predominant religion, practised by about 80% of the population.
+With petroleum and foreign private investment, it has the fourth highest HDI[11] (after Mauritius, Seychelles, and South Africa) and the fifth highest GDP per capita (PPP) (after Seychelles, Mauritius, Equatorial Guinea, and Botswana) of any African nation.
+Gabon's nominal GDP per capita is $10,149 in 2023 according to OPEC.[12]